Mackmiller/Arduino-Midterm/readme.md

 The repository for my midterm project for my Physical Computing class while an undergrad at the University of Miami.

+The project creates a physical environment for music that is heard when a button is pressed.

 ## Code